Globoplox/blah/wiki/stacklang/specification.md

 ### Returning value

-`TODO`
+Function can return with or without value (depending on their return type) through the `return` keyword.

+> [!IMPORTANT]
+> Not returning, even from function without a return value, will cause undefined behavior.

 ## Defining Globals

 Globals definitions starts with the `var` keyword followed by the var name and an optionnal type restriction.
 Type restriction are incated by semicolon `:`, and if omitted the restriction default to `_`.
 Globals names can contains lowercase letters and underscore.
 When declaring a prototype for a global implemented in a scope that cannot be reached during this compiler run, the `var` keyword can be followed by `extern`.
 See [Referencing other symbols](Referencing-other-symbols).

 Examples:
 - `var global`
 - `var str: *`
 - `var extern some_buffer: [0x10]`

+> [!NOTE]
+> Globals are initialized to zero.

 ## Defining Structures